 Using the coach kneeling feature on hills and where there is no curb facilitates customer boarding and exiting and can prevent falling accidents.
+Avoid kneeling the coach while customers are in the process of boarding/deboarding.

 11.05 Bus Stop Operation